RACV Logo

 Day 10: Split

-This morning, head out on a sustainable Urban Adventure – ‘Unveiling Split’s Living History’.
-Led by a licensed heritage interpreter, you’ll stroll through the historic streets of Split, discover some of the city's hidden gems and get a glimpse into the lives of the locals.
-Wander through cobblestoned streets in the footsteps of past emperors and kings and learn about how Split has evolved over the centuries, now embracing eco-friendly initiatives like solar power and waste management.
+This morning, head out on a walking tour with a local guide to see the highlights of this historic city.
+Led by a licensed heritage interpreter, you’ll stroll through the streets of Split, discover some of the city's less-visited spots, including parts of the ancient Diocletian's Palace, and get a glimpse into local life.
+Wander through cobblestoned streets in the footsteps of past emperors and kings and learn about how Split has evolved over the centuries.
 Explore the workshops of local artisans and witness the skill and passion of their creations.
-This afternoon is free to explore the seaside city at your own pace – maybe find the perfect seafood restaurant with sweeping views of the coast and tuck into some fresh cuisine over a glass of wine.
+Round off your tour with a stop to try soparnik, a traditional Dalmatian savoury pie that was Croatia’s first street food.
+This afternoon is free for you to explore this seaside city at your own pace – maybe find a seafood restaurant with sweeping views of the coast and tuck into some fresh catches over a glass of wine.
 Or, head back to your Feature Stay and chill on the la luce terrace or in the secret garden.

 Day 15: Dubrovnik